 Exchange students are given access to the full range of services normally available to foreign students regularly enrolled at the host institution.
 These include adequate orientation, an appointed qualified academic advisor, and access to library, computer, and recreational facilities.

-Orientation sessions both at their home institutions, and upon arrival at the host institution, will cover academic expectations, administrative and logistical details, health and safety issues, and cultural awareness.
+Orientation sessions both at their home institutions, and upon arrival at the host institution, cover academic expectations, administrative and logistical details, health and safety issues, and cultural awareness.

 Admission and Eligibility